JakeYu-Geo/LiqFramework/README.md

 # A Simplified Framework for Simulating Large Post‑Liquefaction Strains in Sand

 This repository contains MATLAB implementations of a novel post‑liquefaction large‑strain constitutive framework.
-The framework is embedded in two widely used constitutive models: the **SANISAND** bounding surface model and the **HP+IS** hypoplastic model with intergranular strain.
+The framework is embedded in two widely used constitutive models: the **SANISAND** bounding surface model and the **HP+ISA** hypoplastic model with intergranular strain.
 The proposed mechanism enables a realistic description of the progressive accumulation of shear strains under cyclic loading, up to a saturated value, while ensuring numerical stability near zero effective stress.

 ## Key Features